ske12-esj-final-project/Multiplayer-FPS-Prototype/README.md

 - When client wants to interact with another one, client connects to the host via server, and server will send response to another one.
 - A lot of modern games don't use this since players don't want to type in IP address every time.
 They want matchmaking but it's restricted by firewall and NAT configuration.
 - Unity solved it by Unity Relay Server as a middle between client and server.

+## Syncing Movement
+- NetworkTransform helps game smoother and can predict where Players are going using Rigidbody synchronization.
+- Movement Threshold is how much we can move in units before data is sending out.
+- Snap Threshold is how many units we can move before we don't do any interpolation and snap to that point (e.g. teleporting, lag spikes).
+- Configurable Network Send rate per seconds, setting too much rate is impossible.
+- We want to sync the rotation also, so we need to set Network Transform child as Camera with zero Interpolate Movement.

 ## Spawning
 - Create empty GameObject and set NetworkManager Player Spawn Met to be Round Robin.